-If you upgrade an ESXi host to ESXi 6.0 or later, the upgrade process replaces self-signed certificates with VMCA-signed certificates.
-The process retains custom certificates even if those certificates are expired or invalid.
+If you upgrade an ESXi host to ESXi 6.5 or later, the upgrade process replaces the self-signed (thumbprint) certificates with VMCA-signed certificates.
+If the ESXi host uses custom certificates, the upgrade process retains those certificates even if those certificates are expired or invalid.

 - Host Provisioned with Thumbprint Certificates

 If your host is currently using thumbprint certificates, it is automatically assigned VMCA certificates as part of the upgrade process.

 Note: You cannot provision legacy hosts with VMCA certificates.
 You must upgrade those hosts to ESXi 6.5 later.

 - Host Provisioned with Custom Certificates

 If your host is provisioned with custom certificates, usually third-party CA-signed certificates, those certificates remain in place during upgrade.
 Change the certificate mode to

 Custom to ensure that the certificates are not replaced accidentally during a certificate refresh later.

 Note: If your environment is in VMCA mode, and you refresh the certificates from the vSphere Client, any existing certificates are replaced with certificates that are signed by VMCA.